umbraco/UmbracoDocs/13/umbraco-deploy/getting-started/deploy-settings.md

 ### Suspensions

-Various Deploy operations suspend scheduled publishing, Examine indexing, document cache and signature database update events by default.
+Deploy operations suspend scheduled publishing, Examine indexing, document cache and/or signature database update events by default.
 You can amend this behavior for all supported or specific operations using these settings.

 Each setting within this section represents a Deploy operation.
 For each, the suspensions that are carried out can be amended with one or more of following values: